Sylvfo/Philo/README.md

 <img width="1831" height="744" alt="image" src="https://github.com/user-attachments/assets/340a3718-bdd1-4df4-9d1b-4f74028006b0" />
 How to handle with precision the ballet of the forks so we do not loose time or ressources?

-This is where the algoritm begins to be intersting... mutex threads
+This is where the algorithm gets interesting — good design is everything.
-Thread is seing in a computer what happens when I do 20000 things in the same time.

 Ahah, teaching these philosophers to clean their own fork make the programm way way more performing.
 And what happen is they don't do it?
-A Data Race incident can occure...
+A Data Race incident will occure...
+And the programm will crash.

 Thank Gods, the Nordic mythology provide us the godess Hel who will check if they behave well.

+Evaluation reviews
+*Belle demonstration avec beaucoup d'explications, a pu repondre sans soucis a toutes mes questions :) Jolie metaphore pour l'ordre de priorites des fourchettes dans le cas ou les philos sont en nombre impaire.
+Bonne suite a toi ! :D*
+MW

+*Impressive, probably the most advanced version of philosophers I've come across.
+Works even for 600 philosophers.
+What even is this.
+Great job.*
+JB

 ### 🖥️ Compilation & Usage